NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 salloc: Nodes cn0011 are ready for job
 ```

 In a few seconds you should get back the command prompt `$`.
 Now the string of characters before the command prompt will be different.
 They should say something like `[changes@cn0011:~]`.
-This is telling you that you are using one of the compute nodes/computer on the cluster now and it is specifying the name of that compute node.
+This is telling you that you are using one of the compute nodes/computer on the cluster now and it is specifying the name of that compute node (`cn` = compute node).

 Let's consider the difference between the Login node and a compute node: